mschot/expressjs-upload-example/README.md

 - Stream-based CSV parsing for memory efficiency
 - Unit and integration tests

+## Architecture

+1. File uploaded via POST `/upload`
+2. File validated (CSV, max 5MB by default can be changed in config)
+3. Upload ID generated and returned immediately
+4. Background processing starts:
+   - CSV parsed using streams
+   - Email validation for each record (max 5 concurrent)
+   - Progress tracked in memory with Redis as backup
+5. Status available via GET `/status/:uploadId`

 ## Quick Start

 1. Build and start the containers: